phil-designs/alt-tag-manager/README.md

 * Rate limit protection — 500ms delay between requests + automatic retry on 429 errors
 * Content sync — when an alt tag is saved (manually or AI), it updates matching <img> tags across all post content, CPTs, and ACF WYSIWYG fields

+## Key Features
+- Full scan of the media library for missing alt tags
+- Full scan of active theme or parent and child theme for missing alt tags within the template markup
+- CSV file down load
+- Bulk generated tags via AI or manually using the csv file import
+- Auto update for the database when alt tags are added or updated

 ## Changelog

 Version 1.2.0